Blood donation in India

 Blood donations in India are conducted by organisations and hospitals through blood donation camps.
 Donors can also visit blood banks in hospitals to donate blood.
 Efforts by the government and advocacy groups over the years have helped bridge the gap between demand and supply.
 The regulatory framework for blood donation and blood bank management rests with the Central Drugs Standard Control Organisation, while technical bodies like the National Blood Transfusion Council and National AIDS Control Organisation formulate guidelines and recommendations for transfusion medicine and blood bank management.
-Challenges persist with regards to regulation of blood banks and transfusion practices as the sector is largely fragmented with uneven distribution of blood banks and supply of blood in parts of the country.
+Challenges persist with regard to regulation of blood banks and transfusion practices as the sector is largely fragmented with uneven distribution of blood banks and supply of blood in parts of the country.
 Donors are usually provided with refreshments after the procedure, which include glucose drinks, biscuits and fruits.
 Some organisations offer transportation facilities, as well as certificates or badges as gratitude.

 History

 The history of voluntary blood donation in India dates back to 1942 during the Second World War when blood donors were required to help the wounded soldiers.
-The first blood bank was established in Kolkata, West Bengal in March 1949 at the All India Institute of Hygiene and Public Health and was managed by the Red Cross.
+The first blood bank was established in Kolkata, West Bengal in March 1939 by Shiv Deval Singh Greval at the All India Institute of Hygiene and Public Health and was managed by the Red Cross.
 The donors were mostly government employees and people from the Anglo-Indian community who donated blood for a humanitarian cause.
 The number of voluntary donors declined after the war and donors had to be paid for the blood.
 Leela Moolgaonkar, a social reformer, initiated voluntary blood donation camps in Mumbai from 1954.
 The 1960s saw many blood banks open in different cities.
 In 1975, the Indian Society of Blood Transfusion and Immunohaematology headed by J. G. Jolly declared 1 October as the National Voluntary Blood Donation Day.

 The HIV pandemic in the 1980s led to the government setting up the National AIDS Control Organisation (NACO) in 1992 to oversee the policies in preventing the spread of AIDS.
 Subsequently, the National AIDS Control Programme was launched which led to improvements in patient screening and hygienic transfusion procedures.
 A public interest litigation was filed in the Supreme Court in 1996 to abolish the practice of selling blood which became effective on 1 January 1998.
 This led to a temporary shortage of blood as voluntary donations were still relatively low.
 The NACO in 2002 adopted the WHO Guidelines on the Clinical Use of Blood.
 Selling or donating blood in exchange for money is illegal under the National Blood Transfusion Services Act 2007 and those found convicted may face a prison sentence of up to three months with fine.
 A petition was filed in the Supreme Court in March 2021 challenging the blood donation guidelines that prohibits transgender people, members of the gay community and sex workers from donating blood.